 Together as a team Pilz initiated important standards and directives, to achieve a uniform view of plant safety.
 That’s as true today as it was then.
 Even back in the 70s, Pilz was setting benchmarks in the standardisation of electronic components.
 Together with major industries, Pilz developed a standard with the series mounting dimension of 35 mm, which was ultimately accepted as the standard.

 As a result, the automation company became the first industrial electronic equipment manufacturer to market DIN electronic relays.
 The standard timer relay from the “N-35” series could be clipped directly on to a standard rail, enabling much faster installation for customers.
-Later the relays were joined by further products on this basis, such as monitoring or two-hand control relays, and so could be used for additional applications.
+Later the relays were supplemented by further products on this basis, such as monitoring or two-hand control relays, and so could be used for additional applications.

 Together to success: Pilz's companions along the way